 Step 2: Configuring your app or Web Widget (Classic)

-Once you've added a digital line, you can go ahead and configure your app or Web Widget (Classic).
+After you've added a digital line, you can configure your app or Web Widget (Classic).
 Use the information in the following two sections to get started.

 Configuring your app with a call button